Changissnz/nu_merchant_principal/README.md

 few of their operational attributes.
-Alliances with high degrees of measurable contradiction in their prohibition rules, amongst themselves, are weakly-connected due the necessity for "toss-up" procedures as resolution intended to reduce the contradiction.
+Alliances with high degrees of measurable contradiction in their prohibition rules, amongst themselves, are weakly-connected due to the necessity for "toss-up" procedures as resolution intended to reduce the contradiction.
 These "toss-up" procedures could result in shattering of connections in the alliance, as well as changing